Node.js TCP/IP Networking: OS Sockets & Ports

 console.log(server.address());

-Port 0 asks the OS to choose an available port.
+});Port 0 asks the OS to choose an available port.
 Test code uses this a lot because it avoids hard-coding 3000 across parallel runs.
-The selected port still belongs to the kernel socket table.
-You must read it after the server is listening and pass that exact value to clients.
+The selected port still lives in the kernel socket table.
+Read it only after the server is listening, then pass that exact value to clients.

-Ephemeral ports also show up on the client side:
+Ephemeral ports also show up on the client side -

 const socket = net.connect(3000, '127.0.0.1');